Women's Essential Role in Rice

 Women’s Essential but All Too Invisible Role in Rice Production

-Olivia Vent
+Written by Olivia Vent

 "We know that we have to work.
 It is our way of life.
 We not only work in our fields, also in our homes.
 In rice season, the workload is so much that we don’t have time to think about it.
 Since we are farming women, hardly anyone cares about it." - Mami, an Indian woman rice farmer in Odisha state